Aameshk-Khan/Taleemabad_CERP/README.md

 <em>Table 4: Top 20% best performing consistent schools for each outcome variable</em>
 </p>

 Furthermore, no consistent treatment school had a positive treatment effect across all subjects of the ASER and MELQO instruments.
 Additionally, no consistent treatment school had a positive treatment effect across all subjects of the ASER instruments specifically.
 However, 3 consistent treatment schools had a positive treatment in all subjects of ASER Grades 1 - 3 instrument, 5 consistent treatment schools had a positive treatment in all subjects of ASER Grades 4 - 5 instrument, and 3 consistent treatment schools had a positive treatment in all subjects of MELQO instrument.
 Hence, 14.3%, 23.8% and 14.3% of consistent treatment schools improved on the ASER Grades 1 - 3, ASER Grades 4 - 5 and MELQO instruments respectively.
-Table 5 highlights the names of these specific consistent treatment schools which had a positive treatment effect across all subjects of the specific instruments.
+Table 5 highlights the names of these specific consistent treatment schools which had a positive treatment effect across all subjects of the specific instruments. {: style="text-align: justify"}

 <p align="center">
     <img src="/Code/top performing schools_treat.png" alt="tab1" width="630"/>